 Merri-bek Food System Strategy

 The Moreland Food System Strategy (PDF) is aimed at helping us to seek opportunities to learn and create a resilient local food system with our community.
-The Food System Strategy 2020-24 Extension includes a summary of the achievements in the first three years and an updated action plan that links to the Merri-bek Health and Wellbeing Plan and the Zero Carbon Action Plan.
-You can see both of these plans on our Policies and strategies page.
+The Food System Strategy 2020-24 Extension (PDF) includes a summary of the achievements in the first three years and an updated action plan that links to the Merri-bek Health and Wellbeing Plan and the Zero Carbon Action Plan.
+You can see both of these plans on our Policies and Strategies page.

 Food security and food access